 There are a few things to take into consideration when you’re thinking about your schedule.
 We’ll cover some of the main points below, but if you need any help during your wedding planning, just ask us–it’s what we’re here for!

 Morning Preparations: We love to be able to tell the whole story of your day, from preparations through to dancefloor action.
 As there are two of us, we can easily split up to spend time with each of you as you get ready (if you want us to).
 We usually aim to arrive with the bride about 2 hours before the ceremony, and slightly less with the groom, depending on travel time.
-We will photograph details such as the dress, shoes, flowers, and hair and make-up being done (for the ladies anyway!) but more importantly, each of you spending time with your bridesmaids, groomsmen and family, and all of the special moments that brings.
+This is the perfect amount of time to capture details such as the dress, shoes, flowers, and hair and make-up being done (for the ladies anyway!) but more importantly, the excitement of the morning, and all of the special moments that that brings.

 If there’s time before you leave for the ceremony, it’s a great opportunity to capture some portrait shots of you and/or shots of you with your bridesmaids/groomsmen/family.